-$^{1}$ To be used for Bearer Notes that are issued as Permanent Global Notes or Definitive Notes, which may not be offered or sold in the United States or to U.S. persons.
+1To be used for Bearer Notes that are issued as Permanent Global Notes or Definitive Notes, which may not be offered or sold in the United States or to U.S. persons.

-&lt;sup>2 To be used for Notes represented by a Temporary Global Note exchangeable for Definitive Notes or a Temporary Global Note exchangeable for interests in a Permanent Global Note.
+$^{^2}$ To be used for Notes represented by a Temporary Global Note exchangeable for a Definitive Note or a Temporary Global Note exchangeable for interests in a Permanent Global Note.

-&lt;sup>3 To be used for offerings of Registered Notes, or Bearer Notes with a term of one year or less (including unilateral rights to roll over or extend).
+3 To be used for offerings of Registered Notes, or Bearer Notes with a term of one year or less (including unilateral rights to roll over or extend).